Lydia Ko: 2021

 Ko entered 20 LPGA events, winning once.
 In April, she won her first LPGA Tour event since 2018 at the 2021 Lotte Championship, Hawaii.

-In August, Ko represented New Zealand at the 2021 Summer Olympics, where she won a bronze medal.
+In August, Ko represented New Zealand at the covid-delayed Tokyo Summer Olympics, where she won a bronze medal.

 Ko won the 2021 Vare Trophy for the lowest scoring average on the LPGA Tour.
 She closed the trophy out in November by finishing second in a playoff at the Pelican Women's Championship and shooting a final round 64 to finish in the top 10 at the CME Group Tour Championship.
 Nelly Korda and Ko Jin-young both finished the year with lower scoring averages than Ko but neither completed the required 70 rounds over the season to be eligible for the trophy.

 2022

 Ko entered 22 tournaments and won three times.
 She secured her 17th LPGA win on 30 January at the Gainbridge LPGA at Boca Rio, beating Danielle Kang by one stroke, 274 (14 under par) to Kang's 275 in a back-and-forth lead in the fourth round.
 She claimed her 18th LPGA win on 23 October, at the BMW Ladies Championship in Wonju, located approximately 140 km east of her Seoul, South Korea birthplace.

 In November, Ko won the CME Group Tour Championship and the record $2 million first prize.
 With the win, Ko won the season's money title, Vare Trophy for lowest scoring average and the LPGA Player of the Year for 2022.

-On 28 November, she returned to the Number 1 ranking for the first time since 2017.
-Nelly Korda dropped from number 1 for the past two weeks to number 2.
+On 28 November, she returned to the Number 1 ranking for the first time since 2017, but has since dropped to number 3 as of July 31, 2023.

 2023

+Ko won no LPGA events and no majors.
 In February, Ko won the Aramco Saudi Ladies International in Saudi Arabia for the second time.
-The purse for this Ladies European Tour event was bigger than that of all non-major tournaments on the LPGA Tour and the Ladies European Tour, the winner's cheque was $750,000.
+The purse for this Ladies European Tour event was larger than that of all non-major tournaments on the LPGA Tour and the Ladies European Tour, providing $750,000 as Ko's winning award.
+In December, Ko won the inaugural Grant Thornton Invitational mixed team tournament with playing partner Jason Day.

+2024

+In January, Ko secured her first LPGA Tour title since 2022 by winning the Hilton Grand Vacations Tournament of Champions.

+On 10 August 2024, she won the gold medal in women's golf at the Paris 2024 Summer Olympics, giving her a complete set of Olympic medals – silver, bronze and gold – the only golfer in the modern era to achieve all three medals at three different Olympic Games.
+The gold medal win qualified her to become the 35th and youngest inductee into the LPGA Hall of Fame.

+Two weeks later, Ko claimed the AIG Women's Open at Old Course at St Andrews, her third major championship.

+In September, she won the Kroger Queen City Championship, the first time since 2016 that she won back-to-back LPGA Tour events.

+2025

+In March, Ko won the HSBC Women's World Championship in Singapore.